alenaks/SigmaPie/README.md

     aaabaaaa, baaaa, aaaaaba, aaaaaab, ...
     <*>aababaaa, <*>baaaababb, <*>aaaa, ...

 In simple words, the desired pattern is _a single "b" must be present in a string_.
-Translating it to a pattern relevant for linguistics would give us _stress culminativity_.
+Translating it to a pattern relevant to linguistics would give us _stress culminativity_.

 ```python